 Examination of the assembled internal structure of manufactured parts, in a range of discrete points in manufacturing.
 This allows the customer to pinpoint steps in the manufacturing process that may be responsible for particular issues or problems.

 NPL has collaborated at both international and national levels with: NMIs, academia and industry on a variety of projects.
-The list of collaborators includes the following, but not exhaustive: PTB, NIST, NMIJ, BAM, Bath University, Huddersfield University, Padua University, Southampton University, University College London (UCL), Nikon, Simpleware, VolumeGraphics.
+The list of collaborators includes the following, but not exhaustive: PTB, NIST, NMIJ, BAM, Bath University, Huddersfield University, Padua University, Southampton University, University College London (UCL), Nikon, Synopsys, VolumeGraphics.

 Don’t see what you are looking for?
 Our diverse skill set enables us to provide bespoke solutions.
 Please contact us to discuss your requirements.